David-Vella/ppm-handler/README.md

 # Configuration

 By default the handler is configured to read ppm signals with 6 channels.
-Additionally the handler constrains the output of the get().
+Additionally the handler constrains the return value of get().
 These settings can be adjusted by the macro definitions at the top of ```ppmhandler.h```.